ClaudioESSilva/claudioessilva.github.io/content/post/2018-08-24-leveraging-on-sql-server-metadata.md

     END;
 ```

-<h3>"so you need to replace 1 line with an `INSERT` statement with all columns from the table..."</h3>
+### "so you need to replace 1 line with an `INSERT` statement with all columns from the table..."

 Yes that much work..on almost 300 triggers!
 Feeling the pain, right?